mandeepairborne/samweb/README.md

 ### Custom CSS

-You can add your own or override existing styles in the `themes/duckquill/sass/_custom.scss`, if for some reason overridden class are not respected, try using `!important`.
-This file is empty by default so you should not have issues with doing the `git pull` later.
+You can add your own or override existing styles in the `sass/custom.scss` of your site, if for some reason overridden class are not respected, try using `!important`.
+You can import styles from Duckquill using `@use "../themes/duckquill/sass/NEEDED_FILE.scss";`.

 ### Accent color